-Watch the video below for a details of your assignment and an overview of this guide.
+Watch the video below for details of your assignment and an overview of this guide.
+You can use the tab boxes on the left-side of the sections below to navigate through all of the resources you need to help you complete your assignment.

-Click on a scenario below to open a worksheet for your chemical.
+Click on one of the scenarios below to open a worksheet for your chemical.
 Use the sheet to guide you through your research and to record the answers to the questions.
 You can type your answers right onto the worksheet and save it as a Google Doc.
-There are two different assignments you will need to complete (one is a scenario where you are working in a lab and the other is about communicating scientific information to a non-scientific audience).
+There are two separate parts to this assignment that you will need to complete (one is a scenario where you are working in a lab and the other is about communicating scientific information to a non-scientific audience).
+More details on Part 1 and Part 2 can be found in the tabs on the left.

-Question 1: is asking you to think about the information you might be looking for, it should be a quick answer but be specific, if you were thinking about a WHMIS what specific details would you be interested in?
-(I am always curious to see if the chemicals I am about to use explode at room temperature!).
+Question 1: Asks you to think about the information you might be looking for, it should be a quick answer but be specific.
+If you were thinking about a WHMIS what specific details would you be interested in?
 This is meant to help you to focus on what you need when you encounter a large quantity of information on a topic and should help you quickly sort out what is relevant or not.

-Question 2: This is the main part of the assignment and you should expect to include about 1-2 pages of bullet points of actual details about your chemical.
+Question 2: This is the major portion of the assignment for Part 1.
+For question 2.b. you should expect to include about 1-2 pages of bullet points of actual details about your chemical.
 You are not limited to the information you identified in question 1 or the two resources you identified in 2.a., you will want to capture all the information you would bring back to your lab team.
 The Databases and E-Encyclopedia tabs, in the Recommended Sources of Information section below, contain all the Librarian recommended resources you will need to answer this question.
 You do not need to cite in Part 1, but you may want to record where you retrieved your information from in case you decide to use that information in Part 2

 Question 3: This question has two parts and is a bit more complex than it appears initially.
 Use the Evaluating Sources and Websites tabs below to help you out.

-This is not a lab report, you have some creative license here to create a scenario and role for yourself, are you working for a chemical manufacturer, a concerned citizen who knows science, work in transportation, or for the city/municipality/government?
+You have been tasked to write a fact-based story.
+This is not a lab report!
+You have creative license here to develop a scenario and role for yourself; are you working for a chemical manufacturer, a concerned citizen who knows science, work in transportation, or for the city/municipality/government?
 You will need to think about your audience (hint, they are everyday people, not scientists) and adjust your terminology.
 There are some examples of this type of writing in the Real World Examples tab at the bottom of this page.

 You will need to paraphrase to ensure you understand the science, show your instructor you understand the science, and to avoid plagiarism; some paraphrasing help is available in the Paraphrasing Help and Paraphrasing Exercises tabs at the bottom of this page.